Have you heard of glutamine? Do you know what it does or why it’s important?

 - It prevents immediate and long-term muscle catabolism

-The benefits of glutamine are, frankly, hard to deny.
-If you’re looking for a way to improve your gains, prevent muscle catabolism.
-And boost your immune system all at the same time, you’ll be hard pressed to find a better supplement than glutamine.
+Studies show that the benefits of glutamine are hard to deny.
+If you’re looking for a way to improve your gains, prevent muscle catabolism, and boost your immune system all at the same time, you’ll be hard pressed to find a better supplement than glutamine.

 Get You Glutamine From 1st Phorm